 Not much to do.

-New Rules limiting who who can start topics on the site should stop this behavior.
+New rules limiting who can start topics on the site has lessened this behavior.

 More Information (Hit-and-run military style)

 IMPORTANT: It is a violation of the Digital Millennium Copyright Act (DMCA) to copy and paste copyrighted material into a posting on this website.
 Violators of DMCA will be disallowed from future posting for a minimum of 30 days.
 Do not copy and paste articles to this website that you have not written and that you do not have permission to post.